Is Hypnobirthing mind control like on the TV?

 Do I really need to plan for my postnatal period?

-You don't of course & there are many books out there to tell you everything you need to know but you may feel more confident talking to me about your unique situation.
-We will tailor your plan to suit you and your family.
+Many people don't & lots of stories about how people struggled in those early days.
+You can of course read one of the many books out there but you may feel more confident talking to me about your unique situation.
+There is so much conflicting information out there is can really muddle your thinking.
+When you work with me we will tailor your plan to suit you and your family.
 Why is it a good idea then?
 Well, because generally people spend so much time and money preparing the birth, you can forget to set yourself up for parenthood.
-I'm not saying that planning for the postnatal period is going to answer every question you've ever had about parenting a new baby but we will go through what to expect and how to support yourself and each other with a little more confidence than you had.
+We will go through many of the options available to you, discuss what to expect of your baby & yourself and work out a plan to support you during this amazing time

 What does a postnatal doula do?